 This means you’ll get substantial exposure from LinkedIn.
 If you’re “writing what you know” (which is LinkedIn’s publishing platform mantra), you’ll gain a new audience and spotlight for your skills, particularly from recruiters, who are often avid investigators.

-Of course, I recommend some keyword and industry research BEFORE you publish in order to maximize your results.
+Of course, keyword and industry research is a must BEFORE you publish in order to maximize your results.
 For example, these topics could be relevant for executive job seekers:

 Supply Chain Executive